wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-29-peso-dataset-whole-slide-image-prosate-cancer.md

 ## Contents of the dataset

 The PESO dataset consists **102 whole-slide images**, split in to in a `training` and `test` part.
+The total dataset is around 140GB.
 For the training part, the reference standard is included.
 This set consists of:

 - 62 whole-slide images, exported at a pixel resolution of 0.48mu/pixels.
 - 62 Raw color deconvolution masks containing the P63&CK8/18 channel of the color deconvolution operation.
 These masks mark all regions that are stained by either P63 or CK8/18 in the IHC version of the slides.